Elessar617/Crypto_Bot/v6_plan.md

 - Move all `.py` files for your core logic into `trading/`.
 - Leave only entry points (like `main.py`), configuration, and documentation in the project root.

+### 4. Re-implementation of Retry Logic and Test Suite Correction

+- **Objective:** Re-implement the API call retry logic in `coinbase_client.py` that was previously removed and ensure the entire test suite passes.
+- **Status:** **COMPLETED**
+- **Outcome:**
+  - The `get_product` method now uses an exponential backoff strategy for retries, improving robustness.
+  - All 159 tests in the suite are passing after correcting mock calls, adding missing assertions, and fixing test logic that broke due to the re-implementation.

 ##### Step 2: Fix All Imports
 - Use **only absolute imports** within your code and tests.
   **Example:**